JohnSnowLabs/spark-nlp-workshop/README.md

 http://localhost:8888/
 ```

-> NOTE: The password to Jupyter notebook is `sparknlp`
+* The password to Jupyter notebook is `sparknlp`
+* The size of the image grows everytime you download a pretrained model or a pretrained pipeline.
+You can cleanup `~/cache_pretrained` if you don't need them.
+* This docker image is only meant for testing/learning purposes and should not be used in production environments.
+Please install Spark NLP natively.

 ## Main repository